dnsimple/dnsimple-developer/DEPRECATIONS.md

 - Python: Complete
 - Rust: Complete

+### 2023-05-01 - getWhoisPrivacy endpoint

+The endpoint `GET /:account/registrar/domains/:domain/whois_privacy` was used to retrieve the WHOIS privacy status for a domain.
+The WHOIS privacy state can now be retrieved through the `getDomain` endpoint.

+**Removal Date:** N/A

+**Replacement:** Use `getDomain` endpoint to retrieve domain WHOIS privacy state.

+**Client Status:**

+- Ruby: Not started
+- Go: Not started
+- Elixir: Not started
+- Node.js: Not started
+- Java: Not started
+- C#: Not started
+- PHP: Not started
+- Python: Not started
+- Rust: Not started

+### 2023-05-01 - renewWhoisPrivacy endpoint

+The endpoint `POST /:account/registrar/domains/:domain/whois_privacy/renewals` was used to renew the WHOIS privacy service for a domain.
+WHOIS privacy no longer needs to be renewed as it stays enabled unless explicitly disabled.

+**Removal Date:** N/A

+**Replacement:** None.
+WHOIS privacy no longer requires renewal.

+**Client Status:**

+- Ruby: Not started
+- Go: Not started
+- Elixir: Not started
+- Node.js: Not started
+- Java: Not started
+- C#: Not started
+- PHP: Not started
+- Python: Not started
+- Rust: Not started

 ### 2025-11-13 - Domain push `new_account_email` field

 The `new_account_email` field in Domain Push request has been deprecated in favor of `new_account_identifier`, which provides more flexibility in identifying the target account.